Delta Airlines News: Couple Arrested While On Minneapolis To Los Angeles Flight [Video]

-Two Delta Airlines passengers were on Wednesday arrested for disrupting a Minneapolis flight headed for Los Angeles.
+Two Delta Airlines passengers were arrested on Wednesday for disrupting a Minneapolis flight headed for Los Angeles.
 According to numerous reports, the two, Blake Adam Fleisig, 35, and Christine Anne Koosmann, 36, were uncooperative and disruptive, forcing the plane to head back to St. Paul International Airport.
 The following are details from police reports.

 Even dogs #dream about flying. #dogsofinsta ????: @walter_the_griff